Skip to content

 JoinMarket Wallet Library (jmwallet)

-Modern HD wallet for JoinMarket with support for Bitcoin Core nodes and lightweight Neutrino SPV.
+Modern HD wallet for JoinMarket with support for Bitcoin Core and Neutrino backends.

 Installation